AllenWangYi/AllenWangYi.github.io/_projects/4_project.md

     Within the order of 1e-4 of pose estimation results
 </div>

+**PART 2：**
-I implement RRT algorithm for path planning to move the robot from one location to another while avoiding collision with the obstacles.
+Following part 1, I implement RRT algorithm for path planning to move the robot from one location to another while avoiding collision with the obstacles.

 Main pipeline for this grasping algorithm is as follows:
 <ul>